Elephantine: Elephantine triad

-The Elephantine Triad is between Khnum, Satis, and Anuket, it is debated if Anuket is the daughter of the two or the sister of Satis.
+The Elephantine Triad is between Khnum, Satis, and Anuket.
+It is debated whether Anuket is the daughter of Khnum and Satis, or the sister of Satis.
 Elephantine was the dwelling place of Khnum, the ram-headed god of the cataracts, who guarded and controlled the waters of the Nile from caves beneath the island.

 Satis was worshipped from very early times as a war goddess and protector of this strategic region of Egypt.
 When seen as a fertility goddess, she personified the bountiful annual flooding of the Nile.
 The cult of Satis originated in the ancient city of Aswan.
 Later, when the triad was formed, Khnum became identified as her consort and, thereby, was thought of as the father of Anuket.
 His role in myths later changed; another deity was ascribed duties with the river.
 At that time his role as a potter enabled him to be assigned a duty in the creation of human bodies.

 Anuket was the Goddess of the first cataract and is referred to as the personification of the Nile.
 A cult is formed on the Island for Anuket.

 Jewish presence

 The Elephantine papyri and ostraca are caches of legal documents and letters written in Imperial Aramaic dating to sometime in the fifth century BC.
-These papyri document the presence of a community of Judean mercenaries and their families on Elephantine, starting in the seventh century BCE.
+These papyri document the presence of a community of Judean mercenaries and their families on Elephantine, starting in the seventh century BC.
 The mercenaries guarded the frontier between Egypt and Nubia to the south.
-Following the 587 BCE destruction of Jerusalem, some Judean refugees traveled south and, in what may be called an "exodus in reverse", settled on Elephantine.
+Following the 587 BC destruction of Jerusalem, some Judean refugees traveled south and, in what may be called an "exodus in reverse", settled on Elephantine.
 They maintained their own temple (the House of Yahweh), in which sacrifices were offered, evincing polytheistic beliefs, which functioned alongside that of Khnum.
 It is not clear when or why the Jewish community settled in Elephantine.

 The temple may have been built in reaction to Manasseh's reinstitution of pagan worship or simply to serve the needs of the Jewish community.

 Conflict Between Jews and Egyptians

-There is bias that surrounds the Jewish and Egyptian interactions that occurred on Elephantine but the findings show that there was often culture interchange.
-Conflict began due to a stone that was originally the Egyptian's but turned up in the hands of the Jews.
+There is bias that surrounds the Jewish and Egyptian interactions that occurred on Elephantine, but the findings show that there was often culture interchange.
+Conflict began due to a stone that was originally the Egyptians', but turned up in the hands of the Jews.

 The earliest recount of the Jewish temple is from 525 BC.
 In 410 BC, the Jewish temple, the House of Yahweh, was burned down by a Persian military commander due to bribery from Khnum priests.
 While no explicit reasoning has been given for this lash out, it has been suspected that the priests did this because of the Jewish rituals of sacrificing of sheep, especially during Passover.
 Papyri records that have been collected from this time show Jewish letters asking Bagoas for help rebuilding the temple.

 The standard reference collection of the Aramaic documents of the Elephantine Papyri and Ostraca is the Textbook of Aramaic Documents from Ancient Egypt.